 Casey Cromwell was diagnosed at a young age with fibromyalgia.
 She thought she had learned to live with her disease and the regular pain and flareups that fibromyalgia causes.
 But then she was diagnosed with celiac disease a few years later, and Casey had to cope with another autoimmune condition.
-To Casey’s surprise, going gluten free gave her relief from her long list of fibromyalgia symptoms.
-Read about Casey’s unexpected path to wellness, the lessons she learned along the way, and who knows—maybe Casey’s story will inspire you to go gluten free and test the healing power of a new fibromyalgia diet.
+To Casey’s surprise, going gluten free gave her relief from her long list of fibromyalgia symptoms and to ultimately help fibromyalgia pain.
+Read about Casey’s unexpected path to wellness, the lessons she learned along the way, and who knows—maybe Casey’s story will inspire you to go gluten free and test the healing power of natural remedies for fibromyalgia.

 I remember crying in my mom’s arms.